 CKHS Community Health Education offers "Clear the Air," a FREE group program led by experts who understand why you smoke.
 The program uses a positive behavioral change approach that teaches you how to become a nonsmoker for good.

-Participants who attend at least five weeks of the five- and six-week sessions or at least seven weeks of the eight-week sessions receive a Certificate of Completion.
-Submit the Certificate to Employee Benefit Services by September 30, 2014 to avoid paying the smoker surcharge in 2015.
+Participants who attend at least five weeks of the six-week sessions receive a Certificate of Completion.
+Submit the Certificate to Employee Benefit Services by Dec.
+31, 2014 to avoid paying the smoker surcharge in 2015.
 For more information and to register, call CKHS Community Health Education at (610) 497-7300 (14-7300).
 Call 1-800-QUIT-NOW (see below) if you are unable to attend these on-site classes.

 1-800-QUIT-NOW Offers Telephonic Smoking Cessation Counseling

 The PA Department of Health and other state health departments offer residents a free quitline.
 Pennsylvania’s FREE Quitline, 1-800-QUIT-NOW, uses state-of-the-art tobacco cessation techniques to provide counseling and structured assistance for individuals who are committed to quitting.
 The FREE Quitline is staffed by clinically trained counselors who offer five proactive counseling sessions.
 Call 1-800-QUIT-NOW 24 hours a day, 7 days a week.
 All calls are confidential and a Certificate of Completion will be mailed to participants seven to 10 days after the five-week program is complete, so schedule accordingly.

 Smoking Cessation Medications and Nicotine Replacement Therapy (NRT)